virgili0/Virgilio/README.md

 ----------------------------------------------------------------

-### Machine Learning with Scikit-Learn
+## Machine Learning with Scikit-Learn

+### Why Scikit-Learn

+Scikit-Learn one of the most complete, mature and well-documented library for Machine Learning tasks.
+It comes out-of-the-box with powerful and advanced models and offers facility functions and for the data science process.
+I post here some explanations of the concepts, examples of applied theory and real project cases, divided by category.
+I tried to create the next steps preferring contents from the coherent context and authors, when possible.
+When not possible, I collected both theory and examples, further some pointers to resources like "best practices for _________".

-- End-to-End Machine Learning project
+### End-to-End Machine Learning project

-- Classification
+### Classification
-- Training models
+### Training models
-- Support Vector Machines
+### Support Vector Machines
-- Decision Trees
+### Decision Trees
-- Ensemble Learning and Random Forest
+### Ensemble Learning and Random Forest

 -----------------------------------------------------------------

-### Neural Networks with TensorFlow
+## Neural Networks with TensorFlow
+### Why TensorFlow?
+### Up and Running with TensorFlow
+### ANN - Artificial Neural Networks
+### CNN - Convolutional Neural Networks
+### RNN - Recurrent Neural Networks
+### Training Networks: Best practices
+### AutoEncoders
+### Reinforcement Learning